trapeze-bell-peter/hamiltonian_comp/README.md

 I have tried to structure the different implementions in roughly the same way.
 That is the actual algorithm is in its own file.
 This has not been universally applied.
-For Go, C++ and Elixir all the code is in one file.
+For Typescript, Go, C++ and Elixir all the code is in one file.

 I was particularly interested in comparing expressiveness of code against execution speed.
 Lines of code is an indirect measure of that.